strongbox/strongbox-docs/docs/user-guide/getting-started.md

 * Set the `JAVA_HOME` variable to point to your Java installation.
 * Set the `PATH` variable to include `$JAVA_HOME/bin`.

-## System requirements
+## System Requirements

-In order to build Strongbox in reasonably short times you need:
+In order to run Strongbox you need to have a machine with minimum:

-* At least 16 GB RAM
+* 6-8 GB RAM
-* An Intel i7 processor (or equivalent)
+* 2 cores
-* An SSD
+* Some free space.

 ## Installation